 Luke Robert Young ’16

-I am currently a fourth former at the Lawrenceville School.
-The study habits I learned at St. Bernard’s helped me adjust well to the academic rigors and busy schedule at Lawrenceville.
+I am currently a freshman at Georgetown University.
+The study habits I learned at St. Bernard’s helped me adjust well to the academic rigors and busy schedule during high school at Lawrenceville and even now in college.
 St. Bernard’s opened my world to much more than scholarly information.
-Because of my exposure at St. B’s, I now sing in the Lawrenceville Singers, have a major role in a Shakespeare play, and continue to nourish my strong interest in music and piano.
+Because of my exposure at St. B’s, I have been heavily involved in the creation of music for others, and hope to continue doing so throughout the rest of my life.

 One of my favorite memories of St. Bernard’s was being a mentor to Ms. Loree’s kindergarten class when I was a ninth grader.
 My close friend, Michael, and I would visit the kindergarten boys once a week and help them with their studies.
 The boys looked forward to seeing us every week, screaming out our names with big smiles on their faces as we walked into their class.
 It made us so happy to watch their enthusiasm and remember our early years at St. B’s.

 I was also fortunate to have the privilege of completing ninth grade at St. Bernard’s.
 This was a very special year for me.
 My class included my closest friends and an outstanding teacher, Mr. White.
 Ninth grade utilized the Harkness method of learning, which is the hallmark of the Lawrenceville School.
 I gained confidence in critical thinking and articulating my ideas clearly.
 I also learned to listen to my classmates and understand their views, which were often much different than mine.